 Dr. Steve Robinson

 Pohlman, Mason, "An Analysis of the Debate over Creation, Evolution, and the Timeline of the Universe at an Ecumenical Christian University" (2020).
-Honors Theses.
+Honors Scholars Collaborative Projects.
 3.

 Christianity Commons, Comparative Methodologies and Theories Commons, Condensed Matter Physics Commons, Cosmology, Relativity, and Gravity Commons, History of Christianity Commons, History of Religion Commons, History of Science, Technology, and Medicine Commons, Other Physics Commons, Other Religion Commons, Religious Education Commons, Social Statistics Commons